Thomas Hewett Ponting

 At this time 121 Westbourne Grove was occupied by a J Woolnough, jeweller and 127 Westbourne Grove by L Chavenbre, a hairdresser, born in Germany.

-At some point Thomas moved back to 123 Westbourne Grove and the 1891 census records
+At some point Thomas appears to have moved back to 123 Westbourne Grove and the 1891 census records

 - Thomas H Ponting, head, aged 51, draper, born Berkeley